 This view has three main areas: (1) stack info, (2) stack emulator, and (3) view menu.

-NOTE that if you are not the owner of the stack, you will only see two options in the view menu: Preview and Copy.
+NOTE that if you are not the author of the stack or the domain administrator, you will only see the option Preview in the view menu.

 1. Stack info

 The stack info has basic information about the stack and a QR code and a link to open the stack in the LTB App.
 From top to bottom, stack info shows:

 - The ‘Favourite’ icon, which you toggled by clicking on it.
 A filled star tells you that this stack in your favourites.

 - A little icon that indicates the access level, which is anonymous in this case (see the view menu description below).